Japan trade agreement a source of dairy ‘hope’

 Tony Rice, trade policy coordinator for the National Milk Producers Federation, observes, “Although the outbreak of the novel coronavirus has caused significant disruptions in global supply chains, the U.S.-Japan Phase One trade agreement that went into effect January 1, 2020 provides American dairy producers with some hope for the future.
 Japan is already one of our top five overseas markets for U.S. dairy products and consumer demand continues to grow.
 Over the coming years, domestic Japanese dairy production will be insufficient to meet demand, providing an opportunity for U.S. producers to fill that void.
 A 2019 U.S. Dairy Export Council study found that if the U.S. has at least the same market access as its competitors, the U.S. could roughly double its share of the Japanese market over the next 10 years.”

 Japan is the second largest importer of cheese globally, and the U.S. is a major supplier.
 But steep tariffs on cheese in particular and the uneven playing field with competitors have harmed U.S. exports of cheese in the past.
 In 2018 Japan imported about $156 million of U.S. cheese.
 It represented about 54 percent of Japan’s U.S. dairy imports.
-Whey products were about $59 million that year.
-This year our whey products exporters will enjoy duty-free access.
+Total whey products were about $71 million in 2018.
+Whey tariffs are slated to be phased out to zero by 2023.

 When the trade agreement is fully implemented, nearly 90 percent of U.S. food and agricultural products imported into Japan will be duty free or receive preferential access.